jimfinnis/angort/README.md

 ## Globals and constants
 Global variables are defined in two ways.
 The "polite" way is to use the global keyword, which creates a new global with that name.
 Once defined, you use globals the same way as local variables:

     global foo
     5 !foo
     ?foo .

 will print 5.
 The other way to define globals is simply to access a variable whose name starts with a capital letter.
 If no global or local exists with that name, a new global is defined (initially with the special 'none' value):

      5 !Foo
      ?Foo .

-Constants are similar to globals, but with three differences:
+Constants are similar to globals, but with two differences:
 * they are defined and set using the const keyword - this will pop a value off the stack and set the new constant to that value;
-* they can only be read, and cannot be redefined;
+* they can only be read, and cannot be redefined.
-* they do not require the ? sigil to access them.
+* they do not require the ? sigil to access them

 Here's an example:

      3.1415927 const pi
      :degs2rads pi 180.0 / * ;

+###Words, globals and constants: the truth
+Globals, constants and words all share the same namespace, and are actually all the same kind of thing --- a global value.
+The const keyword and ":" definitions both create constant global variables.
+For example,

+    (3 +) const add3

+and

+    :add3 3 + ;

+both do exactly the same thing --- bind the name "add3" to a function which adds 3 to the number on top of the stack.
+Referring to a global using the "?name" syntax generates code to stack the global's value.
+Using the name of the global alone will check the type first, and if it's a "runnable" (that is, a function or closure) it will run it rather than stack it.
+So

+    add3

+will run the add3 global's value (the function) while

+    ?add3

+will push the function onto the stack.
+This is useful when we come to deal with functional programming.

+Of course, this means that the preceding section wasn't strictly true - you can refer to a global variable by name alone, and the value will be stacked.
+It is, however, good practice to use the "?name" notation to remind you you're dealing with a variable.

+You can also do something like this:

+    (dup *) !Square

+to define a word called "Square" which can be run just like any other, but whose definition can be overriden later (unlike normal words).
+I have no idea why you would want to do this, but you can (although writing recursive words this way might be tricky).

 ## Stack manipulators
 There are a number of words whose sole purpose is to manipulate the stack.
 To explain these, I'll use the bracket notation from Forth: